jundalisay/superb/content/en/social/economics/alternatives-to-money.md

 ## Moneyless Points are the Next Evolution After Cashless Economies

 Trade began with barter between tribes.
 It evolved into using coins, which later became paper cash notes.
 Nowadays, cash is being replaced by cashless systems.
-Pantrynomics begins the next evolutionary step by starting moneyless points-banking as the future of cashless systems.
+Superphysics begins the next evolutionary step by starting moneyless points-banking as the future of cashless systems.

 This new system creates a whole new set of measures, transaction methods, and investment vehicles that fund productive labour directly and eliminate both inequality and employment: